 Yes, there is the option to have an additional 240L bin.
 There is a fee of a $100.11 for 2019/20 financial year.
 For more information or to arrange an additional bin, please contact our Waste Services Team on 1300 BCOAST (226 278) or (03) 5671 2211.

 You can deposit a number of recyclable products free of charge at any of Council's Waste Facilities.
 These are located in Wonthaggi, Inverloch, Grantville and Cowes.

 Recyclables you can dispose of free of charge include:

 - Scrap metal- aluminium, steel, white goods, large and small appliances

-- Car bodies - must be free of tyres, oil, fuel and gas tanks (not accepted at Inverloch or Cowes)
+- Car bodies - must be free of tyres, oil, fuel and gas tanks (only accepted at Grantville)

 - Glass - bottles, jars, most other types of glass (no window or mirror glass)

 - Plastic - bottles and containers